dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/ObjectDetection-Onnx/README.md

 ## Note on accuracy

 Tiny YOLOv2 is significantly less accurate than the full YOLOv2 model, but the tiny version is sufficient for this sample app.

+## Troubleshooting (Web Application)

+When deploying this application on Azure via App Service, you may encounter some common issues.

+1. Application returning 5xx code

+    1. One reason why you may get a 5xx code after deploying the application is the platform.
+The web application only runs on 64-bit architectures.
+In Azure, change the **Platform** setting in the your respective App Service located in the **Settings > Configuration > General Settings** menu.

+    1. Another reason for a 5xx code after deploying the application is the target framework for the web application is .NET Core 3.0, which is currently in preview.
+You can either revert the application and the referenced project to .NET Core 2.x or add an extension to your App Service.

+        - To add .NET Core 3.0 support in the Azure Portal, select the **Add** button in the **Development Tools > Extensions** section of your respective App Service.
+        - Then, select **Choose Extension** and select **ASP.NET Core 3.0 (x64) Runtime** from the list of extensions and accept the Legal Terms to proceed with adding the extension to your App Service.

+1. Relative paths

+    Paths work slightly differently when working locally versus on Azure.
+If you manage to successfully deploy your application but clicking on one of the pre-loaded images or uploading your own image does not work, try changing the relative paths.
+To do so, in the *Controllers/ObjectDetectionController.cs* file, change the of `_imagesTmpFolder` inside the constructor.

+    ```csharp
+    _imagesTmpFolder = CommonHelpers.GetAbsolutePath(@"ImagesTemp");
+    ```

+    Do the same for the `imageFileRelativePath` inside the `Get` action.

+    ```csharp
+    string imageFileRelativePath = @"assets" + url;
+    ```

+    Alternatively, you can set a condition depending on the environment (dev/prod) whether to use the local version of the path or the one preferred by Azure.